 Ask for Clarification

-The bottom line is, a journalist's job is to report what's happening.
+The bottom line is that it's a journalist's job is to report what's happening.
 If you're unclear on something someone says to you, you won't be able to logically relay the story to the public.

 Ask Fast Talkers to Slow Down

 While some interviewers have the luxury of tape recording conversations, you'll have to do quick news stories without recording.
 Therefore you need to be able to quickly type what people are saying, and some people can talk very fast.
 While most reporters use a shorthand – basically anything they themselves can read – make sure to ask people who are talking too fast to slow down.
 Also, if you miss something specific an interviewee said, feel free to interject and ask them to repeat it.

 Always Get Names Spelled Out